telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/get-project-path.md

 * **C:\Users\smith\Documents\Test Studio Projects\TestProject1**

-However, when running tests from the Visual Studio <a href="/getting-started/test-execution/vs-2010-test-view" target="_blank">Test View</a> or <a href="/getting-started/test-execution/vs-2012-test-explorer" target="_blank">Test Explorer</a>, the above code will return a complex Out folder and not the Project's containing folder.
+However, when running tests from the Visual Studio <a href="/getting-started/test-execution/vs-2012-test-explorer" target="_blank">Test Explorer</a>, the above code will return a complex Out folder and not the Project's containing folder.
 For instance:

 * **C:\MySampleProject\TestResults\smith_Smith 2011-11-21 12_56_51\Out**